Links on Android Authority may earn us a commission. Learn more.

 See also: The best car apps for Android

 Toguard does highlight the fact that the camera can be used as a parking monitor, which might catch people dinging your vehicle when it’s stationary.
 Plus it has a 3-inch screen, so you can watch video footage with ease.

 Garmin Dash Cam Tandem

-This car security camera attempts to make dual more discreet.
-The product is pocket-sized, yet still has two 180° lenses, with a 1440p front-facing camera and a 720p interior shooter.
+Garmin’s dual-camera entry tries to remain as discreet as possible.
+It’s pocket-sized, yet still has two 180° lenses, with a 1440p front-facing camera and a 720p interior shooter.
 The interior camera is equipped with NightGlo technology that promises quality images when it’s dark.

 Check out: The best smart security cameras you can buy

-Some features are shared with the Garmin Mini, such as the Garmin Drive app and Auto Sync.
+Some features are shared with the Garmin Mini 2, such as the Garmin Drive app and multi-cam recording sync.
 In fact, you could buy both and have them work together, getting as close as possible to whole-car surveillance.

 Vava Dual Dash Cam

-Whether you’re wanting to set up a security system for your car to prevent theft or cover yourself if you get into an accident, any of these dash cams would be great.
-Choose one of the mini cameras if you want the most discreet car security camera.
-If you want video coverage of more than just the front, go with one of the dual dash options.
-If your preferences fall somewhere in between wanting a small product and crisp recording quality, choose one of the front-only cameras.
+Whether you’re wanting to set up a security system to prevent theft or cover yourself if you get into an accident, any of these dash cams could be useful.
+Choose a mini camera if you want the most subtle approach.
+If you want video of multiple angles, go with one of the dual dash options.
+If your preferences fall somewhere in between wanting a small device and crisp recording, choose one of the front-only models.